Colleges by Location

 Overall, the University of Kentucky offers a comprehensive educational experience that combines academic rigor, cutting-edge research, and a vibrant campus life.
 With a commitment to shaping future leaders and fostering innovation, UK provides its students with the necessary tools and resources to excel in their chosen fields.
 Whether through academics, athletics, or extracurricular activities, the university instills a sense of pride and lifelong connections among its students, thereby making it an exceptional institution for higher education.

 Located in Lexington, KY and set in an urban environment, University of Kentucky is a public university.
-Its campus is 918 acres in size.
-This educational institution operates on a semester-based calendar.
+This academic institution uses a semester-based calendar.
 It has an acceptance rate of 94%.
 The freshman retention rate at University of Kentucky is 84.5% and the six-year graduation rate is 69%.

 Quick Facts